hschickdevs/Telegram-AI-Software-Architect/README.md

 <!-- DEPLOYMENT -->
 ## Deployment

-To get your own local instance of the Telegram AI Codebase Architect bot up and running, follow these simple steps:
+To get your own local instance of the `Telegram-AI-Software-Architect` bot up and running, follow these simple steps:

 ### Prerequisites